JoeMatt/joematt.github.io/README.md

 This theme uses a combination of a custom archetype `projects` and some data files to drive content.

-You can test the provided [exampleSite](exampleSite) after cloning with the command:
+You can test the provided [public](public) after cloning with the command:
-`cd exampleSite;hugo -t hugo-resume --themesDir ../.. server`
+`cd public;hugo -t hugo-resume --themesDir ../.. server`

 ### Summary
 Edit the main `contents/_index.md with a brief bio/summary`